International Practical Shooting Confederation: Rifle

 Semi Auto Open, usually simply referred to as the "Open division", is the most popular rifle division.
 Optical sights are allowed together with bipods and muzzle brakes.
 Bipods can be taken on and off during a stage, and on some stages, it can even be advantageous to switch between different bipod sizes.
 Many top competitors use rifles with 46 cm (18-inch) barrels to run the longer rifle length gas system and achieve a softer recoil impulse.
 An adjustable gas system is popular.
 Some also use low-mass bolt carriers and buffer weights, which may, however, cause reliability issues if not tuned correctly.

-Low-power scope sights with a variable magnification starting at 1x are popular, with magnifications of 1–6x or 1–8x and daytime bright illuminated reticles are the most popular.
+Low-power scope sights with a variable magnification starting at 1x (called low-power variable optics, or LPVOs) are popular, with magnifications of 1–6x or 1–8x and daytime bright illuminated reticles are the most popular.
 Usually, only the center of the reticle is illuminated.
 Some reticles have milliradian-based wind holds or holdover marks to compensate for wind and bullet drop on long-range targets, while others prefer reticles with a simple dot and crosshair and choose to dial long-range adjustments on the turrets instead.
 Turrets are often exposed and lockable, having ballistic drop compensation (BDC) and a zero stop, while some competitors choose to use capped turrets for the wind adjustment.
 Important optical characteristics are true 1x or 1.1x low-end magnification, while on higher magnification it is important with a large field of view and a large exit pupil.
 Some other important scope qualities are weight and stray light performance.

 To avoid having to adjust magnification up and down when transitioning between several long and short-range targets during the same stage, some combine a scope with a 45-degree side-mounted red dot optic, but the effectiveness of this is debated, and there are both top competitors who use it and not.
 For instance, Raine Peltokoski uses only one optical sight, and in such situations instead uses a technique called "Occluded Eye Aiming", where one blocks the objective (i.e. with a lens cover or by hand) so that one only sees the illuminated dot with one eye and the target with the other eye.

 Rifles with non-magnified red dot sights as the primary optic also compete in Open and are very competitive at short ranges, but the lack of magnification is a big disadvantage at longer ranges.